EurekaEnjoyer/Eureka_Guides/Eureka_Aggro.md

 ## Magic Aggro

-This is most commonly associated with sprites, as it is their main form of aggro.
+This is most commonly associated with **sprites**, as it is their main form of aggro.
 Casting spells near this mob will draw aggro.

 ### Examples:
 All sprites, EL48 Pure White Flame (Eureka Pyros), EL66 Arsenal Sprite (BA).

 ## Blood Aggro

-This is most commonly associated with ashkin (undead / night-only mobs), as it is their main form of aggro.
+This is most commonly associated with **ashkin** (undead / night-only mobs), as it is their main form of aggro.
 If your HP is low (<50%), you may aggro it.

 ### Examples:
 EL34 Haunt (Pagos), EL54 Soulless Pathfinder (Pyros), EL65 Samurai Corpse (Hydatos), EL66 Arsenal Logos (BA).